NuneTadevosyan/Car_number_detection/README.md

  ![alt text](https://github.com/NuneTadevosyan/Car_number_detection/blob/master/Detected_imgs/Car1.png?raw=true)

-For the Computer Vision approach I need labeled and proper dataset to build a valis neural network with CuDNN , which I was not able to find on the internet.
+For the Computer Vision approach I needed labeled and proper dataset to build a valid neural network with CuDNN , which I was not able to find on the internet.